Wilmer Flores Player Props: Giants vs. Athletics

-Wilmer Flores and his .444 on-base percentage over his past 10 games (91 points higher than his season-long percentage), will be in action for the San Francisco Giants versus the Oakland Athletics and Ken Waldichuk on July 25 at 9:45 PM ET.
+Wilmer Flores -- with a slugging percentage of 1.000 in his past 10 games, including five home runs -- will be in action for the San Francisco Giants against the Oakland Athletics, with Hogan Harris on the mound, on July 26 at 9:45 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Tigers.
+He had a hitless showing in his most recent game (0-for-2) against the Athletics.

 Wilmer Flores Game Info & Props vs. the Athletics